apehex/tokun/articles/tokun.1.md

 Instead of building vocabularies outside of LLMs, the idea is to train a NN to produce its own embeddings.

-The model will learn to compress and decompress at the same time, *from the raw Unicode bytes*.
+The model will learn to compress and decompress text at the same time, *from the raw Unicode bytes*.

 Compared to current techniques, both axes will be reduced by several orders: eventually, the example prompt would be represented as a `(9, 256)` tensor.